 What Databases Does Mendix Support?

-The Mendix Platform supports the following database servers for data being managed by the Mendix Runtime:
+The Mendix Platform supports the database servers listed in the Databases section of System Requirements for data being managed by the Mendix Runtime.

 For integration purposes, Mendix supports integration with any database via the JDBC protocol.